lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 This event reports the state of the TopEndChiller, Azimuth Drives Thermal, Elevation Drives Thermal, AZ 0101 Cabinet and ModbusTemperatureControllers.
 See examples below:

-For systems that have no subelements:
+For systems that have no subelements: TopEndChiller and AZ 0101 Cabinet.

 ``` plantuml
 @startjson